Outgoing North Carolina governor commutes 15 death row sentences

 “These reviews are among the most difficult decisions a Governor can make and the death penalty is the most severe sentence that the state can impose,” Cooper said in a news release.
 “After thorough review, reflection, and prayer, I concluded that the death sentence imposed on these 15 people should be commuted, while ensuring they will spend the rest of their lives in prison.”

-The number of defendants also sentenced to death has also dwindled in recent years, as prosecutors have more leeway in state law to decide whether to try a capital case.
-Even after Tuesday's action, North Carolina has the fifth-largest death row in the country, according to the North Carolina Coalition for Alternatives to the Death Penalty.
+The number of defendants sentenced to death in North Carolina has also dwindled in recent years, as prosecutors have more leeway in state law to decide whether to try a capital case.
+Even after Tuesday's action, North Carolina has the fifth-largest death row by population in the country, according to the North Carolina Coalition for Alternatives to the Death Penalty.

 Although some groups opposed to the death penalty have sought from Cooper a complete commutation for all on death row, they still praised him for what they called a historic act of clemency.
 State Department of Adult Correction records list 13 of the 15 receiving clemency as Black.
 The convictions dates for the 15 range from 1993 to 2011.